Technical “How-To’s”

 Performance metrics are the most important to monitor for Tomcat servers.
 Here’s a list of signals to keep track of:

 • Application metrics: Metrics related to each application that is deployed.
-Metrics such as tomcat.sessions and tomcat.processing_time give insight into the number of active sessions and the processing times for the application since startup.
+Metrics such as tomcat.sessions and tomcat.processing_time gives insight into the number of active sessions and the processing times for the application since startup.

-• Request Processor Metrics: Monitoring the request processing times helps gauge the hardware needs to enable the Tomcat server to handle the required number of requests in a specific time period.
-Metrics such astomcat.request_count and tomcat.max_time give insights into the total number of requests processed since the start time and the maximum time taken to process a request.
+• Request Processor Metrics: Monitoring the request processing times helps gauge the hardware needs to enable the Tomcat server to handle the required number of requests in a specific period.
+Metrics such astomcat.request_count and tomcat.max_time gives insights into the total number of requests processed since the start time and the maximum time taken to process a request.

 Enabling JVM for Tomcat

-Tomcat by default does not have JVM enabled.
-To enable JVM follow the instructions linked here.
+Tomcat, by default, does not have JVM enabled.
+To enable JVM, follow the instructions linked here.

 Configuring the jmxreceiver